PROFESSIONAL TRANSLATION PRACTICE II - 2022/3

 The summative assessment for this module consists of:

-- Practical based assessment: a translation of approximately 500 source-text words and a technology commentary, in week 6.
+- Practical based assessment: a translation of approximately 500 source-text words and a technology commentary.

-- Practical based assessment: a translation of approximately 300 source-text words and a technology commentary, in week 12.
+- Practical based assessment: a translation of approximately 300 source-text words and a technology commentary.

-- A professional engagement portfolio documenting a minimum of 6 extracurricular activities carried out during the programme, addressing learning outcome 7 (pass/fail, to be submitted at the end of the academic year).
+- A professional engagement portfolio documenting a minimum of 6 extracurricular activities carried out during the programme.

 Students will be asked to submit one piece of work two weeks before the first summative assessment: